1coderookie/KobraGoNeoInsights/docs/printserver.md

     - If you're already using a RPi3/4 with a RPi cam and don't have a sufficient housing for that yet, have a look at the thing from [A_Leh](https://www.thingiverse.com/A_Leh): [Anycubic Vyper/ Kobra Raspberry 4b (+3b) housing with camera attachment](https://www.thingiverse.com/thing:4994599)
     - Last but not least: make sure you're using a good and fast microSD card and a good USB cable which connects the RPi to the printer.

-## Other SBC
+### Other SBC
 If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and compareable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
 However, I'm not going into further details here as I personally don't use them and therefore can't give reliable informations about which boards exactly might be a god substitue to a RPi.

-## Old Android Devices
+### Old Android Devices
 Yes, you've read correct: certain software could also be installed onto your old Android device like your smartphone or your tablet.
 Namely especially OctoPrint has to be mentioned here.
 I won't go deeper here though due to my lack of experience with this solution - you'll find many informations about this around the web.
 One of those sources of informations I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).

 Besides the possibilty to use your old android device as a printserver, you can also use it as an additional screen for software like OctoPrint.
 That means that you don't install e.g. OctoPrint itself on the android device - you install an app which connects with the running instance of OctoPrint and gives you a nice UI on your smartphone.
 By doing so you could mount your old phone at the printer and interact with OctoPrint using your touchscreen or just have certain informations displayed at the screen.

+!!! info

-Especially when you flashed the Klipper firmware onto your mainboard this is a great solution to still being able to execute direct commands or having status informations visible while sitting in front of your printer as the regular control unit doesn't work with the Klipper firmware anymore.
+    Especially when you flashed the Klipper firmware onto your mainboard, using an old Android device as an additional screen mounted to the printer is a great solution to still being able to execute direct commands or having status informations visible while sitting in front of your printer as the regular control unit doesn't work with the Klipper firmware anymore.

 ??? tip "USB OTG"

     - I'd like to mention one of the probably biggest issues you might encouter: charging the device while having it connected to the printer at the same time. <br> While it shouldn't be a problem if you're having a device with a separate power plug or wireless charging, it might become a problem if you'd have to use some kind of solution which splits up the line for USB charging and OTG - not all devices work with that. <br> Additionally, I personally would be concerned about probably harming the printers mainboard due to a faulty cable or whatever.
     - What also should be mentioned here as a **warning** is the fact that devices which are connected 24/7 to the charger might be a huge hazard as the battery could catch fire or even blow up.
 So keep that in mind if you're tempted to go this way.

-## Old "Regular" Hardware
+### Old "Regular" Hardware
 If you have old hardware laying around like a laptop or so, you can also use that.
 Don't worry - even if it's pretty old in most of the cases it still would be sufficient.
 Install a Linux OS onto it and then install the desired software.

 However, as much as I appreciate and love to re- and upcycle old hardware in general, one thing has to be mentioned: the amount of power they're drawing due to their old and mostly energy inefficient chipsets.
 It might not really come into account if your prints last only a few hours and after finishing them you turn everything off.
 But as soon as you think about running those machines pretty much 24/7 you should keep in mind that they might draw a lot of power which sums up at the end.
 Right now here in Germany we're paying about 0,40€/kWh, so it really matters just looking at the financial side of that - not to mention the ecological aspect.

-## Thin Clients
+### Thin Clients
 Now - get ready for the real deal: Thin Clients!
 Ok, might be a bit exxagerated, but I really *love* those fellas.